Quad Poster Artwork for upcoming Feature Film ‘SOURHAVEN’

 Director Statement

-Drawing on the kitchen sink realism of 1960’s/70s British cinema, thematically and tonally, SOURHAVEN summons the moral grit of Tony Richardson (Mademoiselle), the eerie restraint of Bryan Forbes (Séance on a Wet Afternoon), the elegant dread of Jack Clayton (The Innocents).
+Harking back to the kitchen sink dramas of 1960’s/70s British cinema, thematically and tonally, SOURHAVEN summons the moral grit of Tony Richardson (Mademoiselle), the eerie restraint of Bryan Forbes (Séance on a Wet Afternoon) and the elegant dread of Jack Clayton (The Innocents).

-The film unfolds as a slow-burn descent into the uncanny, an unholy fusion of Roeg’s fragmentation, Lynch’s dream logic, and Eggers’ ritualistic precision.
+The ensemble film unfurls as a slow-burn descent into the uncanny, recalling Roeg’s fragmentation and Lynch’s dream logic but the narrative is character-driven.

-This is cinema steeped in hauntology: the spectral, folkloric undercurrent that defined 1970s British television (The Stone Tape, A Ghost Story for Christmas) and the writings of W.B.
+This is supernatural thriller by way of kitchen sink drama, a cinema steeped in hauntology: the spectral, folkloric undercurrent that defined 1970s British television (The Stone Tape, A Ghost Story for Christmas) and the writings of W.B.
 Yeats, Arthur Machen, M.R.
 James, and Alan Garner.